 Sister Cecelia (Cece) was loaned to Hawaii in 1970 and 1971 to teach in Wailuku, Maui and Waikiki, Honolulu.
 On her return to Chile she continued living in Chillán, teaching sixth grade and making time also for a bible study group, a course for mothers to do sacramental preparation, and, as always, home visiting.

-In 1976, her energies and talents were shared for two years at Maryknoll, New York in Supportive Services.
+In 1976, she was assigned to share her talents for two years at Maryknoll, New York in Supportive Services.
 She then spent a year living with the Maryknoll Sisters Contemplative Community, an experience she treasures.

-Sister Cecelia returned to Chile and the town which still holds her special affection, Coelemu.
+Sister Cecelia (Cece) returned to Chile and the town which still holds her special affection, Coelemu.
 Her pastoral work included supporting Basic Christian Communities, youth ministry, catechetics and training lay leaders.
-She has been involved in endeavors as diverse as building a chapel with a group of women for their village, to operating an eyeglasses bank for those unable to afford glasses, and being chaplain of a 60 bed hospital.
-She presides at wakes and funerals when needed and also Sunday celebrations not covered by the pastor.
+She was involved in endeavors as diverse as building a chapel with a group of women for their village, to operating an eyeglasses bank for those unable to afford glasses, and being chaplain of a 60 bed hospital.
+She presided at wakes and funerals when needed and also Sunday celebrations not covered by the pastor.

-In late 2015, Sister Cecelia returned to Hawaii to begin a new mission.
+In late 2015, Sister Cecelia was assigned again to Hawaii to continue her mission activities there.